croweman/elency-config/clients/csharp/README.md

 It is also advised that any `keys` or `secure data` is not stored in your code base and is retrieved and provided to your application following best practises.

+When creating a client it is advised that the `HMACAuthorizationKey` and `configEncryptionKey` would need to be read from environment variables injected into your application and not hard coded in your code bases.

 To `create` a client execute the following:

 ```c#